Want to improve your writing FAST? Today?

 4. Write yourself an email message

 I enjoy this prewriting exercise.
 It’s a variation of bestselling author David Morrell’s “write yourself a letter” process.
-It works really well with fiction.
+It works really well with any form of fiction.

 Before you start writing, open your email program.
 Be strong, don’t read your emails.
 They can wait.
 Start a new email message, and address it to yourself.
 (I write these emails on my phone.
 This ensures that these emails are short.)